sgabe/Enumerator/README.md

 &nbsp;
 #### Contributors:

 - Erik Dominguez (IRC: Maleus | Twitter: @Maleus21) (original concept and script author) - http://overflowsecurity.com
 - Steve Coward (IRC: felux | Twitter: @sugarstackio) - http://sugarstack.io

 enumerator is a tool built to assist in automating the often tedious task of enumerating a target or list of targets during a penetration test.

-enumerator is built around the Kali Linux distro.
-To use this on other Linux distros, please ensure the following tools are installed:
+Before using, please ensure that the following tools are installed:

   - nmap
   - nikto, dirb (http enumeration)
   - hydra (ftp enumeration)
   - enum4linux (netbios enumeration)
+  - testssl.sh (ssl enumeration)
+  - smtp-user-enum (smtp enumeration)
+  - rdp-sec-check.pl (rdp enumeration)
+  - onesixtyone, snmpwalk, snmpcheck (snmp enumeration)

 **Windows is NOT supported at this time.**